tauri-apps/tauri-docs/docs/guides/getting-started/tauri-cli.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Install the Tauri CLI
+# Tauri CLI

-The Tauri CLI is the heart of the developent process, it runs Cargo to compile the Rust Core, starts your Frontend development server, bundles all your assets, sidecars and resources when building for production and even takes care of code-signing!
+The Tauri CLI is the heart of the developent process.
+It runs Cargo to compile the Rust core, starts your frontend development server, bundles all your assets, sidecars and resources when building for production, and even takes care of code-signing!

-The CLI is available from a number of sources, depending on your preference:
+The CLI is available from a number of sources, depending on your preference.

 ## Cargo

-As the CLI is written in Rust, it is naturally available through _crates.io_ and installable with Cargo using the following command:
+As the CLI is written in Rust, it is naturally available through [crates.io](https://crates.io/crates/tauri-cli) and installable with Cargo using the following command:

 ```shell
 cargo install tauri-cli --version "1.0.0-rc.13"